sonic160/digital_twin_robot/devl_roadmap_DTFFaultDianosis.md

   1. Check from the literature what kind of failure could happen to the model physically.
   2. Develop simulation models for the identified failure modes.

-- Task 2: Generate the training data for fault diagnosis algorithm.
+- Task 2: Generate the training data for the fault diagnosis algorithm.

 - Deliverable of this WP:
-  1. A report summarizing the key failure modes considered, how to generate the simulation data.
+  1. A report summarizing the critical failure modes considered how to generate the simulation data.
   2. The generated dataset.
   3. A document describing the generated dataset.

 # WP3: Develop AI-based fault diagnosis algorithms.

 In this WP, the aim is to develop and test the performance of AI-based diagnosis algorithm.

+- Deliverables:
+  1. The AI-based algorithm for fault diagnosis.
+  2. A notebook summarize all the model tried and their performance.
+     - You need to use cross-validation to evaluate and compare the performance of different algorithms.

+# WP4: Model application on real systems

+In this WP, the objective is to test the developed algorithm in the physical system, i.e., the robot.

+- Task 1: Condition-monitoring of the robot:
+  1. Design a ROS node to broadcast the position, temperature, and voltage of each motor at a given frequency.
+  2. Design a ROS node in matlab to receive the message.
+  3. Design a GUI (dashboard) to visualize in realtime the collected condition-monitoring data.
+- Task 2: Implement the fault diagnosis algorithm based on the collected condition-monitoring data.